davidvip13838/AI_Mail_Reader/README.md

 Before you begin, ensure you have:

 1. Node.js (v14 or higher) and npm installed
+2. MongoDB installed and running (or MongoDB Atlas account)
-2. A Google Cloud Project with Gmail API enabled
+3. A Google Cloud Project with Gmail API enabled
-3. An OpenAI API key
+4. An OpenAI API key
-4. An ElevenLabs API key
+5. An ElevenLabs API key

 ## Setup Instructions